Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/environment-variables.md

 ## How environment variables work

-You can store secrets in `.env` files in your project, as per [Vite's guide](https://vitejs.dev/guide/env-and-mode.html#env-files):
+You can [store secrets](https://vitejs.dev/guide/env-and-mode.html#env-files) in `.env` files in your Hydrogen project:

 {% codeblock file, filename: '.env' %}